jNizM/master-password/README.md

 ## How does it work?

-All you need to remember is a username (e.g. your first and last name, an email address or a nickname) and a master password (which should ideally be long and complex).
+All you need to remember is a username (e.g. your first and last name, an email address or a nickname) and a master password (which should ideally be long and complex). [optional add a seed file with another secret]

 Then create a list of websites or applications (e.g. mail.google.com, autohotkey.com or steam) for which you want to create a password.